MatzoMT/cs1302-arcade/README.md

 * **(100 points) No FXML or use of Scene Builder:** FXML and SceneBuilder are advanced tools that are not currently covered in this course.
 Use of either for this project is prohibited.
-Please note that the project is not easier with these tools.
+Please note that the project is not necesarily easier with these tools.
 In most cases, they actually make the project harder, especially since those topics have not been covered.

 * **(25 points) User-Friendly Experience:** Except for reasonable delays resulting from X forwarding,